Aswithakannoju/trustguard-env/README.md

-# 🚀 TrustGuard OpenEnv Environment
+# 🛡️ TrustGuard OpenEnv Environment

 ## 📌 Overview

 **TrustGuard** is a real-world OpenEnv environment designed to simulate **fake product detection and authenticity verification**.

-It evaluates products based on:
+It evaluates products using:

 * Brand authenticity
 * Seller verification
-* Customer review quality
+* Customer reviews

-The environment enables AI agents to interact and learn how to assess product trustworthiness using structured signals.
+The goal is to help AI agents learn how to assign a **trust score (0–1)** to products.

 ---

 ## 🧠 Problem Statement

-Fake and counterfeit products are a major issue in e-commerce.
+Counterfeit and fake products are a major challenge in online marketplaces.
-TrustGuard simulates a system that helps identify suspicious products and assign a **trust score (0–1)**.
+TrustGuard simulates a system that identifies suspicious products and estimates their authenticity.

 ---

 ## ⚙️ Environment Design

-### 🔹 State (Observation Space)
+### 🔹 Observation Space

 Each product contains: